Academic Content Standards

 The standards are incorporated into all CPS professional development, focusing on teaching strategies and assessments.

-Cincinnati Public School's is an early adopter of the new Common Core standards, which CPS began rolling out districtwide in 2012 under the Vision i5 Campaign.
+Cincinnati Public Schools was an early adopter of the new Common Core standards, which CPS began rolling out districtwide in 2012 under its Vision i5 Campaign.